andreabellome/saturn_moon_tours/README.md

-# saturn_moon_tours
+# Saturn moon tours using MATLAB
-This folder contains AUTOMATE toolbox for designing moon tours in Saturn system.
+This folder contains AUTOMATE toolbox (MATLAB-based) for designing moon tours in Saturn system.